ixilminiussi/Timeline-Cloud-Computing-Coursework/README.md

-*This application was done in the context of a group Cloud Application Development coursework alongside 3 other students.
-It is being published here for the purpose of logging all projects I have worked on, but I am not the sole owner or writer of this code.*

-***

 # Timeline: COMP3207 Coursework 2

 The source code for Group H's Timeline game, created for COMP3207 Coursework 2.
 Project management is done over in the Issues.